 You'll also use quite a lot of computer programming in your trade.
 Your skill set is needed in the automotive and airplane industry.

-The top paying industry for electrical engineers is research and development in the physical, engineering, and life sciences.
-They make $110K annually, according to bls.gov.
-Those who go into engineering services will make a median pay of $92K.
+The top paying industry for electrical engineers is real estate.
+They make $133K annually, according to bls.gov.
+Those who go into engineering services will make a median pay of $97K.

 The job outlook is projected to grow 7 percent between now and 2026, with over 16K new positions opening.
 The demand for jobs is likely to increase as technological innovations grow.

 High school students who know they want to go into electrical engineering should start readying themselves by taking courses in physics and mathematics.
 Drafting is also a class that could be taken to prepare for becoming an electrical engineer.